cuijiyao01/docker-k8s-training/kubernetes/exercise_09_helm_basics.md

 wget -O helm.tar.gz https://storage.googleapis.com/kubernetes-helm/helm-v2.9.1-linux-amd64.tar.gz
 tar -xzf helm.tar.gz
 ```
-Next locate the `helm` binary in the extracted folder and move it to a directory in your `PATH`.
+Next locate the `helm` binary in the extracted folder and move it to a directory in your `PATH`:
 Run as user root or with sudo: `mv linux-amd64/helm /usr/local/bin/helm`

-Change the permissions of the binary accordingly that also the `vagrant` user can run it.
+Change the permissions of the binary accordingly that also the `vagrant` user can run it:
 Run as user root or with sudo: `chmod +x /usr/local/bin/helm`

 ## Step 1: initialize helm